nlegrand/snapdl/README.md

 * stop the chatty interactive mess and write something that can be cronable.

-* make snapdl check if a preceding download is the same as the one available right now to prevent it from downloading the same thing again.

 * make something than run well on Mac OS X, FreeBSD and Linux at least.